nhatlam96/inline-skate-academy/README.md

 #### Minimum requirements

 - Multiple screens: Category X -> Lesson Y -> Video Z
-- User input and storage: User can input own notes and those will be saved locally
+- User input and storage: User can input notes and those will be saved locally
-- RecyclerView (display a list or grid of objects)  - Categories displays different lessons
+- RecyclerView - Categories displays different lessons with RecyclerView
-- Offline functionality with local database: User notes are saved locally with Room Database
+- Offline functionality with local database: User notes are saved with Room
-- Unit Tests: WIP
+- Unit Tests: LessonTest, LessonNoteDAOTest and LessonNoteDatabaseTest

 #### Optional requirements